dotnetjunkie/controllerless/README.md

 }
 ```

-This operation filter makes use of *Controllerless* to retrieve the description of a message type from the craeted `XmlDocumentationTypeDescriptionProvider`. `XmlDocumentationTypeDescriptionProvider` is a type provided by *Controllerless* and allows parsing an XML comment file.
+This operation filter makes use of **Controllerless** to retrieve the description of a message type from the created `XmlDocumentationTypeDescriptionProvider`. `XmlDocumentationTypeDescriptionProvider` is a type provided by **Controllerless** and allows parsing an XML comment file.
 You can configure Swashbuckle to use this class as follows:

 ``` c#
 var filter = new ControllerlessActionOperationFilter(xmlCommentsPath);